 As well as consolidating existing standards and structures, Australian human rights policy also seeks to expand them.
 We accord particular priority to securing the adoption of a second optional protocol on the abolition of capital punishment to the International Convention on Civil and Political Rights.
+The second optional protocol has progressed with Australian support through both the Commission on Human Rights earlier this year and only last week through the UN Economic and Social Council; it will be considered for possible adoption at the next UN General Assembly.
 We are not only active at the multilateral level on the issue of capital punishment, we also raise it bilaterally, for example as part of our representations to the United States, Malaysia and China.
-I know that the abolition of the death penalty is also a major item in Amnesty International's agenda.
-We see it as a recognition of Australia's leading role on this matter that Amnesty International has chosen Australia as the country in which to launch your global campaign for the abolition of the death penalty.
+The abolition of the death penalty is of course a major item in Amnesty International's agenda and we see it as a recognition of Australia's leading role on this matter that Amnesty International has chosen Australia as the country in which to launch its global campaign for the abolition of the death penalty.